- This project was operationally complete in September 2015.

 The first phase of construction began in March 2005 to upgrade the siding and is complete.

-Engineering and design work for phase two has begun with construction beginning in fall 2013.
-Construction is expected to be complete in winter 2014.
+Engineering and design work for phase two is complete and construction started in September 2014.
+Construction is expected to be completed in fall 2015.

 This project is funded through the following sources: